vedro-universe/vedro-docs/docs/best-practices/naming-for-better-tests.md

 ### When: Performing the Action

-Use `when` for the primary action being tested — it should align with the subject and clearly describe what is happening.
+Use `when` for the primary action being tested.
+It should align with the subject and clearly describe what is happening.

 <Tabs groupId="test-style">
   <TabItem value="class-based" label="Class-based" default>